 Alternatively, when approached by the same employee with the same problem, the manager might instead start a coaching dialogue with the employee, asking questions like:

 “What do you think would be the best outcome in this situation?”

 “What are the factors that you think we should be aware of here?”

 “What are some of our options for resolving this?”

 “Based on those options, what do you recommend that we do?”

 The manager, being ultimately accountable for the outcome, must validate each step of the discussion along the way.
 However, by following this framework, the manager can allow the employee to take more ownership of the process.

 The simplicity of the GROW model is part of its appeal: by using a simple mnemonic device and guiding an individual through a set of questions, a manager can easily help an employee create solutions around a particular problem without providing directive guidance.
-The outcome includes increased levels of trust, a greater sense of ownership, and a deeper level of engagement.
-Those factors contribute significantly to the cultivation of a motivated, engaged team, that will be happier, more productive, and dedicated to providing exceptional service to your customers.
+The outcome includes more levels of trust, a greater sense of ownership, and a deeper level of engagement.
+Those factors contribute significantly to fostering a motivated, engaged team—one that will be happier, more productive, and dedicated to providing exceptional service to your customers.